This Supplement Can Stave Off Aging For Real!

 Other Benefits of NR Supplement

 The researchers also made a stellar discovery about the NR supplement.
 The researchers found that in 13 participants with elevated blood pressure or stage 1 hypertension (120-139/80-89 mmHg), systolic blood pressure was about 10 points lower after supplementation.
-This could be mean a possible drop to a 25 percent reduction in heart attack risk.
+This could mean a possible drop to a 25 percent reduction in heart attack risk.

 “If this magnitude of systolic blood pressure reduction with NR supplementation is confirmed in a larger clinical trial, such an effect could have broad biomedical implications,” the authors note.